nicolasduval/datalab-api/README.md

 ## Delivery

-When createing a new delivery, the record must be associated with a `Project ID`, and `User ID` reaord using
+When createing a new delivery, the record must be associated with a `Project ID`, and `User ID` record using
 the `project_id:` and `user_id:` attribues.